 The best time to ask for a customer testimonial is when the success of your solution is fresh in their minds.

-This may be right after you’ve delivered on a project, or some time later, after your customer has had a chance to fully assess the value you’ve added.
+This may be right after you’ve delivered on a project, or sometime later, after your customer has had a chance to fully assess the value you’ve added.
+Keep your finger on the pulse of customer satisfaction and ask your customers to participate when they are most likely to say yes.

 The last thing you want to do is make your customers feel like they’re working for you, so make providing a testimonial as easy as possible.

-So, when you portray your customer as the hero of the story, not only will your customer testimonials be far more impactful, but your customers will also be far more eager to tell their story.
+Let them know that you want to make them the hero of their own story.
+Not only will your customer testimonials be far more impactful, but your customers will also be far more eager to participate.